 But of course, the main target was Jewish people.
 Approximately 160,000 Jews resided in Berlin in 1933.
 90,000 emigrated before 1941, while over 60,000 died by the end of the war.
 Around 1400 survived by living in hiding, assisted by fellow Berliners.

 The 1936 Olympics

-At the 1936 Olympics, all indications of this terror regime were concealed.
+At the 1936 Olympics, all indications of this regime of terror were concealed.
 Signs and slogans were removed from sight.
 As Germany excelled at the games, Hitler managed to distract the rest of the world from the atrocities being committed at his command.

 The outbreak of World War II

 But on September 1, 1939, Germany attacked Poland.
 The Second World War had begun.
 Bombs were landing upon Berlin within a year.
 At the 1942 “Wansee Conference”, the so called “final solution of the Jewish problem” was ascertained.
-High rankings Nazis and officials had met to discuss the mass killing of Jews.
-This was envisioned to be implemented Europe-wide.
+High ranking Nazis and officials had met to discuss the mass killing of Jews – a distorted vision that they wanted to see implemented across Europe.

 The Battle of Stalingrad

 The Battle of Stalingrad in 1942-43 led to a costly defeat for Germany.
 Nazis and allies fought the Soviet Union for the city of Stalingrad in Southern Russia.
 After initial success at pushing back Soviet defenders to the west bank of the Volga River, the Red Army retaliated with force.
 But Hitler ordered the army to stay put.
 After 5 months, and with their resources and ammunition supplies exhausted, they surrendered.
 Of the 91,000 German prisoners captured at Stalingrad, just 5,000 returned.